Possibly grim aftermath of the COVID-19 pandemic and BLM riots for Blacks, Asian minorities

 However, for black activist Candace Owens, these tensions were pushed by politicians and fueled by the mainstream media narrative.

 Today, Blacks have more privileges than other non-whites—for example, black holidays.
 There are also black professors, doctors, policemen, lawmakers, and a black President elected twice.
 Their role in building America is celebrated in history books.

 The aftermath is less grim for Asians

 Although Asians face equal prejudice, Asians are less confrontational.
-Pakistanis and Indians value education.
-Vietnamese, Cambodians, and Thai can work long hours without complaining.
+Higher education is a priority among Indians, while Vietnamese, Cambodians, and Thai can work long hours, and Filipinos flourish in healthcare jobs.